Space Force - the latest branch of the United States military - has released a new recruitment advert.

 Space Force was America's first new military service in more than 70 years.

-The 16,000 airmen and civilians that make up the Space Force technically remain part of the Air Force, which previously oversaw offensive operations in space.
+There are a total of 16,000 airmen and civilians that are assigned to the Space Force, but who technically remain part of the Air Force, which previously oversaw offensive operations in space.

 The first member of the force transferred in was General John W. Raymond, who was sworn in as the first-ever Chief of Space Operations in January.